funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** sha1sum, shasum
-💡 Both commands compute SHA-1 by default.
+💡 Both commands compute SHA-1 by default on most Linux systems.

 </details>

 ---

-### 13. Which cryptographic algorithms are commonly used in SSL/TLS?
+### 13. Which cryptographic algorithms are commonly used together in TLS/SSL?

 * [ ] DES only
 * [ ] RSA only